nishanthi-ds/Depression-Detection/README.md

 Visualizations and statistical insights for feature understanding.

 4. **Feature Selection and Model**:
-Selection of relevant features impacting stress levels and trained model with performance metrics.
+Selection of relevant features impacting stress levels and analyzed Performance of various machine learning models like ligistic regression, SVM, Naive bayes, K Neighbours and Decision Tree

 5. **Final Model**:
-Final Model for Deployment
+The best Final Model is Decision Tree.
+Deployment of the model